 The Baroque Garden is closed on weekends.
 If you are getting bored with all that passive wandering around: there is also an open-air chess game and there are always people who like being challenged.

 3. Free Amsterdam tours of a beer or jenever brewery

-Amsterdam beer brewery ‘t IJ is not as well known as the Heineken brew, but the beer is better and it sure is worth a visit.
+Amsterdam local beer brewer Brouwerij ‘t IJ is not as well known as the Heineken, but the beer is better and it sure is worth a visit.
 Every Friday, Saturday and Sunday at 3.30pm they give a free tour (in English).
 There is a tasting room where the beers, all brewed on the spot and organic, can be tried out.
 And do check out the largest collection of beer bottles in Europe, and the great outside terrace.
-Beer Brewery ‘t IJ is in the East of Amsterdam, easily reached by bike or tram 10 or tram 14.
+Brouwerij ‘t IJ is in the east of Amsterdam, easily reached by bike or tram 10 or tram 14.